raspdevpy/ccdoc/guide/Message/sendCrosspostingMessage.md

 # $sendCrosspostingMessage

-Sends a message to multiple channels
+Sends a message to multiple channels, up to 10 channels

 ## Usage